Partial hyperbolicity and pseudo-Anosov dynamics: Quasigeodesic behavior

 Recall that for $k>1$, an embedded rectifiable curve $\ell \subset L$ in a complete Riemannian manifold is called a $k$-\emph{quasigeodesic} if one has that for all $x, y\in \ell$

 where $d_L$ denotes the Riemannian distance in $L$ and $d_\ell$ is the length along $\ell$.
 Note that $d_\ell (x,y) \geq d_L(x,y)$ always.

 \begin{defi} Let $\cF$ be a (branching) foliation in a closed 3-manifold $M$.
-We say that a one dimensional branching subfoliation $\cT$ of $\cF$ is by \emph{uniform quasigeodesics} if there exists $k$ such that every curve $\ell$ of $\wT$ in $L \in \Ft$ with the induced path metric is a $k$-quasigeodesic. \end{defi}
+We say that a one dimensional branching subfoliation $\cT$ of $\cF$ by rectifiable curves is by \emph{uniform quasigeodesics} if there exists $k$ such that every curve $\ell$ of $\wT$ in $L \in \Ft$ with the induced path metric is a $k$-quasigeodesic. \end{defi}

 \begin{remark} The fact that a subfoliation is by uniform quasigeodesics is independent of the metric in $M$ since $M$ is compact.
 Only the constant may change.
 In our setting we typically work with (branching) foliations whose induced metric is negatively curved, where quasigeodesics have very meaningful geometric properties thanks to the classical Morse lemma (see \cite[\S III.H.1]{BH}). \end{remark}